RagnarB83/ash-documentation/docs/basics.rst

 Global settings are stored in  */path/to/ash/settings_ash.py* and can in principle be modified.
 However, it is better to instead create a settings file called **ash_user_settings.ini** for your user in your home-directory that should look like below.
 Here you can set whether to use ANSI colors in output, whether to print inputfile and logo, timings etc.
+ASH will attempt to read this file on startup.

 .. code-block:: text